kaizten/kaizten.github.io/development/vue/style-guide.md

 It all looks very nice but there is one missing piece.
 What if I need to pass a blog post ID to BlogPost ?
 Or what if I need to emit an event from BlogPost to App component?
 With current implementation it won’t work.

 **Step 3.
 Handling Props and Events in Higher Order Component.** Firstly, let’s change a bit the implementation of the getBlogPost method in DataSource .
 It needs to take the post’s id as an argument in order to know which post to fetch and return.
-Since the actual getBlogPost call happens inside BlogPost component it makes sense to pass as a prop the desired blog post id and make use of it when the getBlogPost method is called.
-In order to do so I need to do two things: pass theid prop from the App component down to the BlogPost component and change the function I pass to the Higher Order Component so it accepts the second argument — the props it has to pass down further to the BlogPost.
+Since the actual getBlogPost call happens inside `BlogPost` component it makes sense to pass as a prop the desired blog post id and make use of it when the getBlogPost method is called.
+In order to do so I need to do two things: pass theid prop from the App component down to the BlogPost component and change the function I pass to the Higher Order Component so it accepts the second argument — the props it has to pass down further to the `BlogPost`.
 **App.vue**
 ```javascript
 <template>